jxbz/agd/README.md

 --distribute     # train over multiple gpus (for imagenet) --gain           # experimental acceleration of training
 ```
 No training hyperparameters are neccessary.
 Optionally, you can try `--gain 10.0` which we have found can accelerate training.
+Chris is maintaining a [separate repository](https://github.com/C1510/agd_exp) with some more experimental features.

 ## Repository structure
     .